lubrandt/Kotlin-MPP/README.md

 + Exposed only supports java-time or joda-time(which is obsolete?) and no custom time library like e.g. klock.

-+ sending and receiving timestamps.
++ sending and receiving timestamps as there is no common denominator on it.

 ### Other

 #### The Good

 * Kotlin DSL everywhere, but you lose sight of where you are (frontend or backend).
-* Kotlin DSL has IDE Autocompletion support
+* Kotlin DSL has IDE Autocompletion support (IntelliJ IDEA at least) for the gradle.kts files.

 #### The Bad

 * Search queries for kotlin result in a lot of android stuff, that's a problem as long as no android is used.
-* Using the structure with vals as in this project results in IDEA complaining about unused variables.
+* Defining the sourceSets with vals as in this project results in IDEA complaining about unused variables.
 * No complete MPP Example with Android and ios App, js and jvm.
-* Kotlin DSL everywhere, NEED TO TRANSLATE to it everytime you use something

-## Resume/Fazit

-wie wars benutzen

-nochmal machen würde?

-könnte man nem anderen Studenten zumuten innerhalb von 2 Monaten mithifle von mir aufs gleiche niveau bringen können?

-wie confident bin ich, dass man das produktiv einsetzen kann

-stimmungsbild, wie sicher fühlt man sich in dem Umfeld

-2,3,4, Sätze
+There is only either ios and Android or js and jvm but not both.
+* Kotlin DSL should be used everywhere but in order for that to be the case everything has to be converted to it, which is quite some work.

+### Conclusion

+It was quite the ride but i would definetly do it again.
+I now feel rather confident regarding the jvm and common part but the js part feels like it needs a ton of work, especially the translation into Kotlin DSL and possible use of own implemented React Features.
+The tools used to combine the different Languages feel like WIP, which the whole Kotlin MPP actually is.
+This Project is nevertheless a good basis and teaching someone how it works should be doable within two months.

+Overall i would say that you could really make something out of all of this iff someone dedicates himself to it.

 ### Related Github Issues